Grasshopper Takeover

 Prior to Grasshopper Takeover, Grubb and Boyce were both in a band called Kind.

-Since Grasshopper Takeover, Boyce and McMann have worked with their band, "Two Drag Club," performing primarily in the Omaha Area.
+Since Grasshopper Takeover, Boyce and McMann have worked with their band, Two Drag Club, performing primarily in the Omaha area.
 Grubb owns a recording studio, and Cioffero went on to pursue a doctorate in classical guitar.

 In August 2003, GTO played at the Paris Las Vegas for VH1's Summers End Concert.
-Having qualified for the event via a national online competition, sponsored by Budweiser, GTO played in a showcase with several other bands.
-The show was headlined by The Donnas and the Goo Goo Dolls.
+Having qualified for the event via a national online competition, GTO played in a showcase with several other bands.
+The show was headlined by the Donnas and the Goo Goo Dolls.